actility/device-catalog/template/sample-vendor/drivers/README.md

 NPM was chosen because it is the most widely used packaging system for JavaScript code.
 Also, this approach defines a clear code layout that can be distributed independently using the developer preferred version control tool.

-You can find a full description of packaging in the guide of simple driver [here](#sample-driver-developer-guide).
+You can find a full description of packaging in the guide of a driver [here](#sample-driver-developer-guide).

 ## Testing